yandex/rtv/README.md

 2. Specify `Developer IP` on the TV:
     - open `Apps` (application `Applications` on the TV)
-    - press the buttons on the `12345` remote control in turn until the input window appears (it may not work the first time)
+    - press the buttons `1-2-3-4-5`  in turn on the remote control until the input window appears (it may not work the first time)
     - in the window that appears, enable `Developer mode`, if it is not enabled yet, and enter the ip address of your rtv-server as Developer IP
     - reboot the TV (long press the power button on the remote)